Granto1/SpartaHack2023/README.md

 # SpartaHack2023
-Code for SpartaHack2023 Competition from students of Dow High School
+Code for SpartaHack2023 Competition from students of Dow High School (3rd Place Finish)

 Arduino code for Wireless Walker